CodeYourFuture/syllabus/docs/git/index.md

 TODO: Insert graphic showing four repositories: Teacher's computer, CodeYourFuture, EagerLearner Fork, EagerLearner's computer.

-If you forget this, it's in the cheatsheet (TODO: Link to cheatsheet)!
+If you forget this, it's in the [cheatsheet](./cheatsheet)!
 Check out the "I want to send my code to volunteers (Pushing)" section.

 ## Making a Pull Request